Netskope-Tech/AWS-TGW-IPsec-Automation-Gov-Cloud-/README.md

 5. Optionally, enter the Tags for your CloudFormation stack and click Next.
 6. Acknowledge creating IAM resources and click Create stack.
 7. Additional link: https://docs.netskope.com/en/netskope-help/integrations-439794/ipsec-and-gre/netskope-ipsec-with-amazon-web-services/configure-an-ipsec-tunnel-for-an-aws-transit-gateway/#configure-failover-automation-for-the-aws-transit-gateway-1

-Costing related to the Cloud Resources in AWS for the IPSec Failover Automation Solution.
-1. AWS Network Manager: 720*0.5$ = 360$
-2. AWS Lambda: 0.5$
-3. DynamoDB: 0.25$
-4. S3 Bucket: 0.15$

-Total cost will be around 360.9$ +_5$